evheniy/yeps-graphql/README.md

 ## Options

-The `graphqlHTTP` function accepts the following options:
+The `graphql` function accepts the following options:

   * **`schema`**: A `GraphQLSchema` instance from [`GraphQL.js`][].
     A `schema` *must* be provided.